PVP Multimedia Ltd. UK Company Registration No: 06809923

 Is your data transferred outside of the UK or EU?

 PVP Multimedia Ltd. is based in the UK, and only accesses your information on devices in the UK.
 All our websites are hosted here in the UK.
-However, my email system (Gmail for Business) and the social media platforms are not all based in the UK/EU.
+However, our email system (Gmail for Business) and the social media platforms are not all based in the UK/EU.
 This means that the data you provide may be held outside of the UK/EU – but I have made checks to make sure those companies comply are safe to use, and that they also comply with all the relevant information.
 (This means they either have server in the UK/EU – or they are part of an agreement called the “Privacy Shield”.
 I’ve included links to the privacy information for each of them at the end of this document.

 How long do we keep data